-This website has been set up by two individuals from Northern Ireland who have had many years experience within health and social care professions.
+This website was originally set up by two individuals from Northern Ireland who had many years experience within health and social care professions.
 Training within their respective professions has alerted them to the infiltration of New Ageism and Secular Humanism within health and social care training and also throughout many of the professions, education and most of academia.
 Sadly, yet inevitably given the penetration levels within general society, the ‘co-joined twins’ of New Ageism and Humanism have infiltrated many churches worldwide.

 Some will argue that Christians are permitted to avail of New Age/Humanistic therapies and interventions for the promotion of their health and well-being on the grounds that God employs a range of means to address His children's needs; therefore even seemingly ungodly means can be accessed in an attempt to find relief from any physical, emotional or spiritual problems a Believer may be experiencing; after all, most Christians would have no problem seeking help from an orthodox medical doctor.